Great Place to Polish off a Meal

 Ah, New Britski.
 I could write several thousand words on New Britain’s Broad Street “Little Poland” area.
 I don’t know why it fascinates me so much, as I’ve been to plenty of neighborhoods with fairly homogenous nationalities.
 But something is different here… I think because New Britain is a small city and this part of it is SO Polish that it’s somehow different.
 For about four blocks, EVERY business is Polish.
 The only English words you see are on the street signs.
 When you pop into a store or a bar or whatever, you’ll be very lucky if anyone speaks English.

-At Staropolska, though, the waitstaff (young Polish women) spoke perfectly fine english – and even better Polish, of course.
+At Staropolska, though, the waitstaff (young Polish women) spoke perfectly fine English – and even better Polish, of course.
 I had the pleasure of being joined by EdHill.
 A few of you may know this already, but back in 2006 when I got going with CTMQ, EdHill was my right-hand man.
 He actually joined me for the first several museums and the idea was to sort of team up to write this site.
 Then he promptly fell in love and moved to Washington DC and I’ve been solo ever since the beginning as a result.
 Sniff.
-Interestingly, he did join me for many of the much-beloved 2006 World Cup Soccer Tour.
+Interestingly, he did join me for many of the much-beloved 2006 World Cup Soccer Tour around Connecticut.
 Perhaps the most interesting bit of that “tour” was our afternoon at the Polish sports bar on Broad Street.
-Check it out here.
-(Sadly, I think that sports bar is now a restaurant of some sort.
-Well, that sort is Polish, of course, but you know what I mean.)

 Before visiting Staropolska, I had the pleasure of enjoying their website.
 It’s English is so perfectly stilted, I couldn’t have done it on purpose if I tried.
 It’s beautiful: